Ronihe/youtube-video-search/README.md

 - React-Router - routing library for React
 - Redux - library for React state management
 - Redux-thunk - library extending redux to handle async actions
-- css -  a stylesheet language to describe the presentation of a document written in HTML or XML
+- CSS - a stylesheet language to describe the presentation of a document written in HTML or XML
 - Axios - request library

 ## API Reference